jostylr/math-numbers/numbers.md

 Need a strategy for errors, particularly bad inputs.

 Implement subclassing for types so that constant is not a function!
 Need to do this soon!

+Fix sci division.

+Apply methods -- return new objects

+Rationals and the mixed/improrper stuff.
+Probably want to keep the original form somewhere.
+Do we have the ability to manipulate the form directly?

 ## NPM package